Mommy Minute: ZooAmerica offers free admission to kids 8 and under on weekends in January

 Hersheypark is closed for the season, but ZooAmerica is still open daily.
 And in January, they’re offering a big promotion.

-Each Saturday and Sunday in January, kids eight and under can get free admission to the zoo.
+Each Saturday and Sunday in January, kids eight and under can get free admission to the zoo with the purchase of an adult or senior ticket.

 ZooAmerica says you can bring snacks into the zoo since their snack bar is closed.
 They just ask that you don’t share with the animals.